JumiElazul/JChip8/README.md

 Test suite roms are from Timendus (thank you!), and should be placed in the "JChip8/JChip8/test_suite_roms" directory.
 They can be found:
 * [Timendus Chip8 Test Suite](https://github.com/Timendus/chip8-test-suite)

+## Configuration
+The .exe location contains a config.json file which can be edited and configured to change the behaviour of the emulator in realtime.
+After making a change, click the "Reload Config File" in the GUI for the changes to take effect.
+Due to the way the instruction loop works, the "instructions_per_second" field in the configuration file will not be correct with a value under 60, so use values >= 60.
+This is due to the main emulation loop batching instructions per frame of instructions_per_second / 60.

 ## Opcodes:

 | Implemented | Opcode | Description |